Tyrrrz/Ressy/Readme.md

 > [!NOTE]
 > You can optionally pass a `Language` parameter to `GetStringTable()` to retrieve strings for a specific language.
-> If no language is specified, the method looks for strings in the neutral UI language.
+> If no language is specified, the method looks for strings in the neutral language.

 ##### Set the string table